Exams with Gradescope

 - Create the exam template

-- Highlight the areas in the PDF where students are going to write their answers
+- Highlight the areas in the PDF where students are going to write their answers.
+You will see exactly this area during grading later.

 - You can also define areas where students enter their name and matriculation number.
 These areas are optional, but very useful if assignments are scanned centrally, as an AI feature can recognise the handwriting and automatically assign the assignment to the correct person.